tran0507/cst8918-a03-h03-pulumi-weather/README.md

 **Both partners should submit on Brightspace**

 When you have completed Part One, make sure that you have committed all of your changes with git, and pushed your commits up to GitHub.
 Remember, this should be on a branch call `lab-a03`.
+Also add a screenshot of your browser showing the application running -- make sure the public URL is clearly visible.
+The screenshot should be in the root of your project folder with the name `lab-a03.png`.

 Submit a link to your GitHub repo for this assignment in Brightspace.
-Also submit a screenshot of your browser showing the application running -- make sure the public URL is clearly visible.

 ## Clean-up!